-This program is presented to incoming students and their parents and is designed to increase awareness of crime on campus.
-The program addresses police related issues and how they affect the individual while attending Appalachian.
+Appalachian's Orientation Program is presented to incoming students and their parents and is designed to increase awareness of campus life concerns, student success, and Appalachian's Care and Concern approach for parents and family.
+The program addresses police related programs and services how they affect the individual while attending Appalachian.
 This program is presented several times each year.